chrisbanes/haze/docs/migrating-0.9.md

 With the adoption of GraphicsLayers, we now have a way to pass 'drawn' content around, meaning that we are no longer bound by the restraints of before. v0.9 contains a re-written drawing pipeline, where the blurred content is drawn by the `hazeChild`, not the parent.
 The parent `haze` is now only responsible for drawing the background content into a graphics layer, and putting it somewhere for the children to access.

-This fixes a number of long-known issues on Haze, where are all caused by the fact that the blurred area wasn't drawn by the child.
+This fixes a number of long-known issues on Haze, where all were caused by the fact that the blurred area wasn't drawn by the child.